Siris2314/ytsum/README.md

 # ytsum

-## Summarize YouTube videos instantly with the power of distill-whisper and Mixtral-8x7B
+## Summarize YouTube videos instantly with the power of distil-whisper and Mixtral-8x7B

 ytsum is a Python package that allows you to summarize YouTube videos by leveraging the power of distil-whisper for transcription and Mixtral-8x7B for generating detailed answers based on the video content.